kizniche/Mycodo/3.5/README.md

 `sudo pip install lockfile rpyc`

-To access /dev/vchiqread and read the GPU temperature, the user www-data needs to be added to the group video
+To access /dev/vchiq to read the GPU temperature, the user www-data needs to be added to the group video

 `sudo usermod -a -G video www-data`